-“For thus says the LORD, “Behold, I extend peace to her like a river, And the glory of the nations like an overflowing stream; And you will be nursed, you will be carried on the hip and fondled on the knees.”
-Isaiah 66:12.
+“For thus says the LORD, “Behold, I extend peace to her like a river, And the glory of the nations like an overflowing stream; And you will be nursed, you will be carried on the hip and fondled on the knees” (Isaiah 66:12 ESV).

 I’m pretty excited about this blog post because it comes after not much sleep, tons of things weighing on my mind, and yet, His Word brings excitement.
-This morning I am reading about a river in Eden and then I am seeing a prophecy before my eyes– 4 rivers splitting and coming from one river.
+This morning I am reading about a river in Eden, and then I see a prophecy before my eyes– four rivers splitting and coming from one.
 Now, in studying Hebrew we learn a lot by what the names of people mean but also places and strangely enough rivers.

 Now we come to the third river, the Hiddeqel or the modern name Tigres.
-This river is very interesting and is derived from the verb “meaning to prick, to sting, to split, to separate.
-Other words to describe the meaning of this river are “Swift, sharp, rapid.
+This river is fascinating and is derived from the verb “meaning to prick, to sting, to split, to separate.”
+Other words to describe the meaning of this river are “Swift, sharp, rapid.”

 Did you catch that?
 Bountiful and fruitfulness.

 Now, we have to begin with the first river and then put all these definitions together and see what they form?
-First, we had the pishon, the push… this journey from flesh to spirit, this journey from a dry thirsty land takes effort, a push, and a spring that will burst forth and separate in order to become one on day three.
+First, we had the pishon, the push– this journey from flesh to spirit, this journey from a dry, thirsty land takes effort, a push, and a spring that will burst forth and separate to become one on day three.
 There is gold there in that place of birthing and salvation.
-The Euphrates means to split and separate.
+The Euphrates means to split and divide.
 We must separate ourselves from the flesh and the world and be kodesh—a set apart people.

 Our Father will come and He will make us one stick in His Mighty Right Hand!
 The next verse made me so excited!
-Isaiah 35:8-10 say this, “and a highway will be there; it will be called the way of holiness.
+(Isaiah 35:8-10) “and a highway will be there; it will be called the way of holiness.
 The unclean will not journey on it; it will be for those who walk in that way; wicked fools will not go about on it.
 No lion will be there, nor will any ferocious beast get up on it; they will not be found there.
-But only the redeemed will walk there and the ransomed of the Lord will return.
+But only the redeemed will walk there, and the ransomed of the Lord will return.
 They will enter Zion with singing; everlasting joy will crown their heads.
 Gladness and joy will overtake them, and sorrow and sighing will flee away.”

 By the way, that word ransomed means to obtain the release of a (prisoner) by making a payment demanded.
 Thank you, Yeshua Messiah!

-“The lord will surely comfort Zion and will look with compassion on all her ruins; He will make her deserts like Eden, her wastelands like the garden of the Lord.
-Joy and gladness will be found in her, thanksgiving and the sound of singing.”
-Isaiah 51:3.
+“The Lord will surely comfort Zion and will look with compassion on all her ruins; He will make her deserts like Eden, her wastelands like the garden of the Lord.
+Joy and gladness will be found in her, thanksgiving and the sound of singing” ( Isaiah 51:3 NIV).

-“He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water.”
-John 7:38.
+“He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water” (John 7:38 KJV).

-If you have ever tasted this water you never forget it.
-It’s a refreshing that I have experienced even in a time of great sickness, homelessness, and trials.
-You see, when you are living and walking in the power of His Ruach Set Apart Spirit, nothing can upset you.
+If you have ever tasted this water, you never forget it.
+It’s refreshing that I have experienced even in a time of great sickness, homelessness, and trials.
+You see, when you are living and walking in the power of His Set-Apart Spirit, nothing can upset you.
 Nothing bothers you, because this joy, this spring of water gushing forth splits and separates you from all the world.

 The world melts away.
-The debt, the job, the relationships that are strained–the loss, the weariness, and pain all melts away in the river.
+The debt, the job, the relationships that are strained–the loss, the weariness, and pain all melt away in the river.

 The woman at the well began to get religious with Yeshua.
 She began to tell Him about how to worship, where to worship, and who has the best doctrine and denominational teachings.
 She said, “Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem.”
 John 4:20.
 Yeah, after He tells her He has water that causes one to never thirst, she tells him that she can see He is a prophet, but she and her people worshipped on the mountain.
 Did you hear what she said?
 She said her and her people worshipped!
 Yes indeed, she knew about worship and what the correct form of worship was.
 She insisted that she knew the right mountain to do it on (sarcasm).
 Jesus/ Yeshua sets her straight.

-How would you like it if Jesus/Yeshua looked at you and said, “You Pentecostal’s worship what you do not know, or you Baptist or you Catholics?
+How would you like it if Yeshua looked at you and said, “You Pentecostal’s worship what you do not know, or you Baptist or you Catholics?
 Ouch.

 The father isn’t seeking just any kind of worshipper, but one who has the truth.
 Salvation comes from the Jews.
-When Passover and the Feast of Unleavened bread begin in spring, let’s become like His people.
-Get rid of the holidays and incorporate the days He and His disciples and apostles were still keeping in the New Testament.
+When Passover and the Feast of Unleavened bread begin in spring, let’s become like His people, and incorporate the days He and His disciples and apostles were still keeping in the Newer Testament.
 Let’s get on His calendar.
 Paul said, “Therefore let us celebrate the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.”
-1st Corinthians 5:8.
+(1st Corinthians 5:8).

 The Names and Meaning of the Rivers of Eden were found at http://www.abarim-publications.com